Pat Fidelia

-Pat Fidelia (born April 16, 1959, in Port-au-Prince) is a retired Haitian-American soccer forward who spent four seasons in the North American Soccer League, two in the American Soccer League and one in the United Soccer League.
-He also earned one cap playing with/for the national team.
+Pat Fidelia (born April 16, 1959) is a former soccer forward who spent four seasons in the North American Soccer League, two in the American Soccer League and one in the United Soccer League.
+Born in Haiti, he earned one cap playing for the United States national team.

-Youth
+Early life

-Fidelia was born in Haiti and moved to the United States as a child, settling in Mount Holly, New Jersey and graduating in 1976 from Rancocas Valley Regional High School.
+Fidelia was born in Port-au-Prince, Haiti and moved to the United States as a child, settling in Mount Holly, New Jersey and graduating in 1976 from Rancocas Valley Regional High School.
 He then attended Mercer County Community College.

-Playing
+Playing career

 Professional

 The Houston Hurricane of the North American Soccer League (NASL) drafted Fidelia with the last pick (96th overall) of the 1978 Draft.
 It then traded him to the Philadelphia Fury.
 While playing as a substitute for most of the 1978 season with the Fury, Fidelia led the team in scoring with eight goals.
 The Fury folded at the end of the 1980 season and Fidelia moved to the Montreal Manic for the 1981 season.
 In 1979, he signed with the Cleveland Force of the Major Indoor Soccer League, playing 29 games for the team during the 1979–1980 season.
 In 1982, Fidelia left the NASL for the Carolina Lightnin' of the American Soccer League.
 He scored eight goals that season.
 The ASL folded following the 1983 season and the Lightnin' jumped to the United Soccer League, changing its name to the Charlotte Gold.
 The Gold lasted only the 1984 season before folding.
 Fidelia retired from playing professionally.